Guide to Acoustic Guitar Through Saddles

 Collings guitars are often made with a 14 to 26 inch compound radius.
 We advise that you contact Collings support and ask what your factory saddle’s radius was.

 Martin guitars typically have a 16 inch fretboard radius, and saddles found online made for Martins will also typically have a 16 inch top radius.
-However, you will find some saddles designed for Martins online with a 20 inch top radius, as some Martins have apparently been made with a 20 inch radius saddle to match the bridge radius.
+However, you will find some saddles designed for Martins online with a 20 inch top radius, as some Martins have apparently been made with a 20 inch radius saddle to match the accompanying 20 inch bridge radius.
 We make our Martin style saddles with a 16 inch radius, but might be able to make to a different radius upon request.

 Step Four: Measure Saddle and Slot Length and Thickness

 Through saddles come in a number of different lengths, even from the same builder.
-Notably, you will find a number of reference to the Martin “long saddle,” but there are different lengths for Martin through saddles.
+Notably, you will find a number of references to the Martin “long saddle,” but there are different lengths for Martin through saddles.
 Please see our Guide to Martin Saddles for more information on Martin saddle lengths.

 We also advise that you measure your saddle slot length and thickness, too, as you may need a saddle slightly longer and/or thicker than your current saddle.